dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-15-reveal-chart.md

 ----

-**Update 1** : Reveal-chart has been deprecated, please use the chart module in revealjs-plugin. link : https://github.com/rajgoel/reveal.js-plugins
+**Update 1** : Reveal-chart has been deprecated, please use the chart module in revealjs-plugin. link : <a href="https://github.com/rajgoel/reveal.js-plugins">https://github.com/rajgoel/reveal.js-plugins</a>

 ----